jesperbagge/minio-cookbook/README.md

     sudo mv minio /usr/local/bin

 ## Create an environment file for the `minio.service` file
-A file containing environent variable for minio should be placed at `/etc/default/minio`
+A file containing environent variables for minio should be placed at `/etc/default/minio`

     sudo mkdir /etd/default
     sudo nano /etc/default/minio